ESTEEM: Explicit Solvent Toolkit for Electronic Excitations of Molecules¶

 It is built upon the python framework provided by the Atomic Simulation Environment and can call upon a number of different electronic structure and molecular dynamics codes, and machine-learning techniques.

-The project is currently at a pre-release stage but I plan to release it soon with full documentation.
+The project is still under active development but is feature-complete and has some level of documentation (improving all the time).
 The code’s git repository on bitbucket contains the latest development version and can be used to report any issues.

 The Explicit Solvent methodology that has been adapted to a workflow in ESTEEM is based on the ideas described in the papers below.
 If you find this project useful, I would appreciate if you cite these works: